 In simple terms, the research in the “Bookworms versus nerds” paper suggests that while frequent readers are often stereotyped as socially awkward, this may in fact be more true of non-fiction readers.

 How could this be true?

 Fiction readers enter into the world of characters in a way that parallels social interaction in the real world.
 This allows them to bolster or maintain their social abilities in a way that non-fiction readers generally cannot.

 What’s the evidence?

-You might like to try some of the feel-good, mood-boosting novels I’ve selected for summer, or think about what bookworm friends of yours have recently enjoyed.
+You might like to try some of the most feel-good, mood-boosting novels, or ask bookworm friends what they have recently enjoyed.